Wallace grudgingly relives 2020 turmoil in new Netflix doc - NewsBreak

 “But, the other side of that is the off-track stuff.
 How Bubba Wallace got his household name off the racetrack was everything from 2020.
 That was Erik's path, he wanted to capture the history side of things and I am focused on the racing side.
 It created an interesting dynamic there.”

-Parker relies on Wallace in “RACE” to recount the emotional rollercoaster of Talladega, from the discovery of the noose to
+Parker relies on Wallace in "RACE" to recount the emotional roller coaster of Talladega, from the discovery of the noose to Wallace earning his first career victory 15 months later at the same track.

 NASCAR President Steve Phelps alerted Wallace to the noose, and the driver included his estranged father among the first phone calls made.
 Their relationship has been strained since his parents' 2016 divorce, a theme touched upon as the possible root of Wallace's admitted struggles with depression.